-- A living landscape for research, postgraduate education and knowledge exchange with opportunities to study and engage with, one the UK’s first designated World Heritage Sites
+- A living landscape for research, postgraduate education and knowledge exchange with opportunities to study and engage with, a wide network of experts from the heritage sector

-Access to collections, archives and exhibitions of national and international significance and to the collective expertise of museum and heritage professionals
+- Access to collections, archives and exhibitions of national and international significance and to the collective expertise of museum and heritage professionals

-A gateway to an outstanding global network of researchers, practitioners and policy makers in the field of cultural heritage and related sectors.
+- A gateway to an outstanding global network of researchers, practitioners and policy makers in the field of cultural heritage and related sectors”

 Heritage, as a way by which cultures and societies value, represent and understand the past, is widely recognised not only as an increasingly important resource, which is produced, exhibited and consumed, but also as an essential element in shaping, projecting and challenging identities from the level of the individual to that of the nation state and indeed international contexts.

-We seek to better understand the various and complex processes by which heritage is produced and consumed, how it is managed and interpreted and how it is mediated and received, from the local to the level of ‘world’ heritage.
+We seek to better understand the various and complex processes by which heritage is produced and consumed, how it is managed and interpreted and how it is mediated and received, from the personal and the local, to the level of ‘world’ heritage.